 A Pelotonia grant is enabling an OSUCCC – James researcher to learn whether a substance from edible plants boosts the cancer-cell killing activity of a type of immune cell.
 The Pelotonia-funded study will investigate the ability of the plant substance, called phyllanthusmin C (PL-C), to stimulate the activity of natural killer (NK) cells.
 Ultimately, the researchers hope to show that PL-C in the diet will help NK cells control acute myeloid leukemia and perhaps other cancers.

 Probing a New Target in Triple-Negative Breast Cancer

-Awardees: Robert Brueggemeier, Harold Fisk, PhD; Chenglong Li, PhD; Pui-Kai Li, PhD; Yasuro Sugimoto
+Awardees: Robert Brueggemeier; Harold Fisk, PhD; Chenglong Li, PhD; Pui-Kai Li, PhD; and Yasuro Sugimoto

 Triple-negative breast cancer (TNBC) is one of the most aggressive forms of breast cancer.
 It is defined by the absence of estrogen, progesterone and HER2 receptors.
 These molecules are targets for the drugs used to treat other forms of breast cancer.
 Without those targets, the usual breast cancer drugs are rendered ineffective, leaving no good treatments for TNBC.
 For this study, Pelotonia funding is enabling OSUCCC – James researchers to conduct laboratory studies to learn whether drugs that inhibit a molecule called Mps1/TTK are a promising treatment for TNBC and other aggressive forms of breast cancer.